aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.6.rst.txt

     'TESTS:\syntax\raise_syntax_error14.py'
     beyond the location indicated by --> and ^.

+       1: """Should raise SyntaxError: cannot assign to __debug__ in Py 3.8
        2:    and assignment to keyword before."""
        3:
     -->4: __debug__ = 1